zarathucorp/AngraMainyu/README_en.md

 - [中文](README_zh.md)

 ## Preface
-AngraMainyu — the destructive spirit that challenges the existing order.
+AngraMyNew — the destructive spirit that challenges the existing order.
 We transform this name into the creative energy of Zarathu,
 establishing new order and beauty beyond mere destruction.